swapagarwal/JARVIS-on-Messenger/README.md

 ### Local Development / Testing

 1. Clone this repo.
+For LINUX users:
-2. `sudo apt-get install python-dev libffi-dev libssl-dev`
+2. `sudo apt-get install python-dev libffi-dev libssl-dev` For Mac/OSX users:
+a) If you install Python using brew, the relevant headers are already installed for you.
+In other words, you don't need python-devel.
+b) brew install pkg-config libffi export PKG_CONFIG_PATH=/usr/local/Cellar/libffi/3.0.13/lib/pkgconfig/ # May change with libffi version pip install cffi
+c) brew install libtins
 3. `pip install -r requirements.txt`
 4. `python jarvis.py`
 5. Visit the following URLs to see results: